SAFCSP-Team/dynamic-memory-project/README.md

 ### Objective

-In this project, our main goal is to understand how to create pointer using dynamic memory allocation operators as followa:
+In this project, our main goal is to understand how to create pointers using dynamic memory allocation operators as follows:
 <br/>
 (new) and delete the pointer using (delete).

 ### Problem

-Create double pointer and perfoem the following operations on it:
+Create double pointer and perform the following operations on it:

 ### Implementation

 1. Declare double pointer using (new) dynamic memory operator.
-2. Assighn a value to the double pointer.
+2. Assign a value to the double pointer.
 3. Print the pointer value.
-4. Delete the pointer value using (delete) dynamic memory operator.
+4. Delete the pointer value using the (delete) dynamic memory operator.
 <br/>
 <br/>